mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 </p>
 <h4>Demand Safe Practices</h4>
 <p>
-After I started using a password manager I was surprised at the number of websites that limit the max character length of passwords.
+After I started using a password manager I was surprised at the number of websites that limit the max character length of passwords to anything below 50 characters.
 The developer in me questions their password hashing process if they care about password length.
-If you run into this on a company's website, push the issue in public on Twitter.
+If you run into this on a company's website, push the issue publicly on Twitter.
 </p>
 <p>
 Some websites even limit the special characters you can use in a password.
 This is ridiculous and downright reckless on their part.